bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 15th level, you've learned to bring others with you when you Flash Step.
 When you use your Flash Step ability, you can expend 2 additional STA to bring one ally who is no more than Medium size with you.
 The ally must have been within 5 feet of you when you started your movement.

 #### Healing Strike
 At level 18, you've learned to channel the dying energies of foes into healing for your allies.
 When you use your Deathblow ability and do not refund the STA cost, you can choose up to 3 creatures within 30 feet of you.
-They gain hit points equal to your proficiency bonus &times; your Charisma modifier.
+They regain hit points equal to your proficiency bonus &times; your Charisma modifier.
 Any hit points that would have been healed above their maximum hit points are converted into temporary hit points instead.
 \page

 ## Barbarian
 Presented here are two new subclasses for the 2014 Barbarian class.
 For a different take on the barbarian entirely, see Warden, later in this document.
 The two shouldn't be played in the same party.

 ### Path of the Stormbound Fist
 Those that follow the path of the Stormbound Fist have an innate connection to elemental lightning; fire and air combined into a destructive mix.
-They often tend to favor unarmed attacks, but their attacks hit with the force of a bolt of lightning.
+They often tend to favor unarmed attacks, but regardless their attacks hit with the force of a bolt of lightning.

 #### Storm Fist
 When you choose this path at 3rd level, you can concentrate your primal electricity in your unarmed attack.
 When you hit with an unarmed attack, your fists deal 1d10 damage instead of 1.
 When you hit with an unarmed attack, you can choose to make the damage lightning damage instead of bludgeoning.